Claremore veteran fighting for others while in the fight of his life

-Commander Murry Estabrook has been teaching JROTC at Claremore High School since 2003.
+CLAREMORE, Okla. — Commander Murry Estabrook started teaching JROTC at Claremore High School in 2003.

 In 2004, Estabrook organized the school's first blood drive in partnership with the Oklahoma Blood Institute.
+Estabrook knows firsthand about the importance of blood donations.

 “I’ve been blessed with this sweet little girl here because of blood donors,” Estabrook said.

-That little girl is his three year old granddaughter.
+That little girl is his 3-year-old granddaughter Cali.
 She almost died shortly after birth.

-"Her blood system totally crashed and she had to have emergency surgery,” Estabrook said.
+"Her blood system totally crashed, and she had to have emergency surgery,” Estabrook said.

 His granddaughter needed two units of blood to survive.
+In January, Estabrook received some life changing news.

-Estabrook said, “They told me i had stage four pancreatic cancer and it was also in my lymph nodes.”
+"They told me I had stage four pancreatic cancer and it was also in my lymph nodes," he said.

 Estabrook said he will beat the cancer.
 In the meantime, he will continue to be a voice for people in need of blood donations.